ADVANCED SYNCHROTRON SCIENCE AND TECHNOLOGY

 Graduate capabilities & intended learning outcomes

-01. Analyse, critically and reflect on contemporary issues in relation to synchrotron science and technology.
+01. Analyse, visualise and solve conceptual and mathematical problems related to synchrotron science and technology.

 03. Design and perform experiments using synchrotron techniques, equipment and software which produce conclusive and accurate results.

 - Students conduct, in groups, two extended laboratory experiments of five hours duration each in close consultation with a staff demonstrator, who assists them in the design and conduct of the experiment.

 04. Collaborate, in groups, to complete laboratory experiments.
 Ethically distinguish between collaborative and individual work.

 - Demonstrators assess the relative participation of each student in completing the experiment and in the preparation and execution of the laboratory assessment.
 It is repeatedly stressed via the course materials and orally that students in the group are expected to contribute equally to these activities.